urban233/PySSA/docs/pyssa-documentation/docs/help/project/new_project.md

     { .annotate }
     1. The project name must have 20 characters or fewer.
 Moreover, the only characters that can be used are 0-9, a-z, A-Z, -, _.

-2. Click on _Create_.
+2. Click on **Create**.

 ## Details
-- You can add existing protein structures after you created the project.
+- You can add existing protein structures after you have created the project.

 ---